Emulator Issues #7481

 Read timing can't vary, it's driven at a fixed rate by the current EXI clock.
 The only difference between one physical card to the next is the number of dummy reads required (also referred to as latency), which is identified by the first memory card ID byte.

-Updated by loganstromberg about 10 years ago
+Updated by loganstromberg over 10 years ago

 I think the new timing changes are a good idea because I agree with the principle of making the emulator be as close as possible to the actual console, but it feels like the new change wasn't coded very well (I'm playing r2826, the Aug 31 build).
 Is it using a spinloop to simulate the delay or something?
 Games like Animal Crossing and F-Zero will feel like they're freezing up, running at 1-2fps while loading is going on and messing with the audio and stuff.
 It's very annoying, especially in games that autosave frequently when other action is going on.
 Just wanted to bring this issue up here